zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

               joinSuccess:(void(^ _Nullable)(NSString * _Nonnull channel, NSUInteger uid, NSInteger elapsed))joinSuccessBlock;
 ```

 This method allows a user to join a channel.
-Users in the same channel can talk to each other; and multiple users in the same channel can start a group chat.
+Users in the same channel can talk to each other and multiple users in the same channel can start a group chat.
 Users using different App IDs cannot call each other.
-Once in a call, the user must call the `leaveChannel` method to exit the current call before entering another channel.
-This method is called asynchronously; therefore, it can be called in the main user interface thread.
+Once in a call, the user must call the `leaveChannel` method to exit the current call before joining another channel.
+This method call is asynchronous; therefore, it can be called in the main user interface thread.

-The SDK uses the OS X’s `AVAudioSession` shared object for audio recording and playing, so using this object may affect the SDK’s audio functions.
+The SDK uses the OS X’s `AVAudioSession` shared object for audio recording and playback, so using this object may affect the SDK’s audio functions.

-Once this method is called successfully, the SDK will trigger the callback.
-If both `joinChannelSuccessBlock` and `didJoinChannel` are implemented, the priority of `joinChannelSuccessBlock` is higher than `didJoinChannel`, thus `didJoinChannel` will be ignored.
+Once this method call is successful, the SDK triggers a callback.
+If both the `joinChannelSuccessBlock` and `didJoinChannel` callbacks are implemented, the priority of `joinChannelSuccessBlock` is higher than `didJoinChannel`, thus `didJoinChannel` is ignored.
 If you want to use `didJoinChannel`, set `joinChannelSuccessBlock` as nil.

 > A channel does not accept duplicate UIDs, such as two users with the same UID.
 If your app supports logging in a user from different devices at the same time, ensure that you use different UIDs.
 For example, if you already used the same UID, make the UIDs different by adding the respective device ID to the UID.
 This is not applicable if your app does not support a user logging in from different devices at the same time.
 In this case, when you log in a new device, you will be logged out from the other device.